LYNX review summary

 LYNX charges no deposit fees.
-However, deposit options are limited, as you can only use bank transfer.
+However, deposit options are limited, as you can only use bank transfers.

-Bank transfer can take up to 4 business days to arrive.
-We tested it and it took 2 business days.
+Bank transfers can take up to 4 business days to arrive.
+We tested it and it took us 2 business days.

-You can only deposit money from accounts which are in your name.
+You can only deposit money from accounts that are in your name.

 LYNX withdrawal fees and options